 the cost of implementing the Request for Change.

-(c) If the University of Melbourne wishes to proceed with the Request for Change, the University of Melbourne will instruct the project manager of the Sub-contractor in writing via email to that effect, the Parties will exchange email acknowledgement of the Request for Change and this Agreement will be deemed upon email acknowledgement from the Sub-contractor of the Request for Change to incorporate the amendments set out in the Request for Change.
+(c) If both Parties agree to the variation contained in the Request for Change, the University of Melbourne will instruct the project manager of the Sub-contractor in writing via email to that effect.

-(d) A Request for Change is not accepted unless the University of Melbourne receives the formal email acknowledgement from the Sub-contractor.
-In the absence of any acceptance of a Request for Change, this Agreement is not varied and the Sub-contractor must provide the Asset under the terms of this Agreement.
+(d) This Agreement will be varied to reflect the changes outlined in the Request for Change and the response to the Request for Change in accordance with the variation provisions in clause 21.3.

 4.6 Project Completion Certificate